EgorTrushin/molpro-supporting/docs/ksinv_uksinv.md

 - **density_test** if set to $\neq$ 0, enable density difference test. $|\rho_{ref}(r) - \rho_{KS}(r)|$ is evaluated on real space grid and integrated. (default '0')
 - **thr_den_intgr** threshold for density difference integration test (default '1d-6')

-Since KS correlation and exchange potentials are important in KS inversion, we provide an illustration of how to plot these quantities.
+Since KS exchange, correlation and exchange-correlation potentials are important outcomes of KS inversion, we provide an illustration of how to plot these potentials.
 Let us assume that we have performed calculations for CO with the following options:
 ```
 acfd;ksinv,refden=1325.1,e_ref=-113.285493180105,thr_fai_oep=1.7d-2,\
 plot_vx=1,plot_vc=1,plot_vxc=1,plot_vref=1,plot_z=1